YouShineTech/emotion-recognition-pwa/docs/BUILD_GUIDE.md

 docker-compose down
 ```

-**Note:** Current Docker setup is configured for production.
-Development Dockerfiles are not yet available.
+**Note:** Current Docker setup is configured for development with volume mounts and hot reloading.
+Production Dockerfiles are available in the respective directories.

 #### Option B: Manual Start